tree-sitter-grammars/tree-sitter-meson/README.md

 ## FIXME

 ### Number
-$.number cannot express minus like -1, I don't know how to solve it,
+$.number cannot express minus like -1, now I solve it ,but maybe better solution>

 the location defined number is in base.js

-### string

-Still cannot handle \'